 Budgets: African governments can increase budget transparency substantially by publishing four basic budget documents: 1) the executive budget proposal, 2) the budget enacted by the legislature, 3) the year-end report on budget outcomes that includes off-budget revenues and expenditures, and 4) a comprehensive audit report, enabling citizens to ensure that government expenditures reflect development priorities.
 Donor governments can help by providing targeted technical assistance to strengthen capacity at relevant government institutions and oversight agencies, by encouraging and supporting African country efforts to make budget processes more transparent, and by opening their own contracting processes with developing countries.

 Natural Resources: By making public the payments that corporations make to governments, citizens can better track the resources that are due to them for the export of their oil, gas and mineral wealth.
-Natural resource exports from Africa were worth $382 billion in 2011.
-Many African countries are now members of the Extractives Industries Transparency Initiative (EITI), a global standard that compares the receipts of companies and governments to increase transparency in natural resource revenues.
-In Nigeria, EITI helped the government recover approximately $442 million of the $2.6 billion owed to the government by oil and gas companies operating in Nigeria between 1999 and 2008.
-The United States and European Union have agreed to mandatory reporting requirements that will ensure citizens have access to information about the payments their governments receive from oil, gas, and mining companies.
-Canada has announced that it intends to do the same.
+Natural resource exports from Africa were worth $349 billion in 2014.
+Twenty-two African countries are now members of the Extractives Industries Transparency Initiative (EITI), a global standard that compares the receipts of companies and governments to increase the transparency of natural resource revenues.
+In Nigeria, EITI helped reveal that approximately $18.1 billion was owed to the government by oil and gas companies operating in Nigeria to date.
+The United States, European Union, and Canada have passed mandatory reporting requirements that will ensure citizens have access to information about the payments their governments receive from oil, gas, and mining companies.

 Retaining Resources: To ensure that developing countries are able to retain and invest more of their own resources, countries should put an end to phantom firms by requiring public disclosure of who owns and controls companies and trusts and implementing automatic exchange of tax information agreements.
 It is in the interest of all countries to support mutual exchange of tax information, so that revenue authorities have the data they need to collect taxes and to curb tax evasion and other illegal outflows.

 Aid: For information on aid flows to be useful, it needs to be published regularly in a standardised and comparable format.
 The International Aid Transparency Initiative (IATI) has created a common international standard for publishing information about aid spending.
-The list of signatories to IATI is growing (more than 60% of aid is reported by IATI’s standard) and recently, all G8 leaders promised to implement IATI by 2015, but progress on making all aid transparent must continue.
+The list of signatories to IATI is growing (more than 70% of aid is reported to the IATI standard) and G7 leaders promised to implement IATI by 2015, but progress on making all aid transparent must continue.

 Boosting transparency across all these areas will make a major contribution to African citizens’ efforts to follow the money, enabling rapidly growing domestic resources to be retained on the continent, and giving citizens the information they need to ensure those resources are used by governments to meet the needs of citizens.
 In this way, the region can begin to deliver transformative opportunities for all citizens and ensure that we see the virtual end of extreme poverty within the next generation.